Browsing by author "Valeri, Nicola"

 A rectal cancer feasibility study with an embedded phase III trial design assessing magnetic resonance tumour regression grade (mrTRG) as a novel biomarker to stratify management by good and poor response to chemoradiotherapy (TRIGGER): study protocol for a randomised controlled trial.

-Battersby, NJ; Dattani, M; Rao, S; Cunningham, D; Tait, D; et al. (2017-08-29)Background Pre-operative chemoradiotherapy (CRT) for MRI-defined, locally advanced rectal cancer is primarily intended to reduce local recurrence rates by downstaging tumours, enabling an improved likelihood of curative ... -
+Battersby, NJ; Dattani, M; Rao, S; Cunningham, D; Tait, D; et al. (BIOMED CENTRAL LTD, 2017-08-29)BACKGROUND: Pre-operative chemoradiotherapy (CRT) for MRI-defined, locally advanced rectal cancer is primarily intended to reduce local recurrence rates by downstaging tumours, enabling an improved likelihood of curative ... -

 A Review of Clinical Practice Guidelines and Treatment Recommendations for Cancer Care in the COVID-19 Pandemic.

-Zaniboni, A; Ghidini, M; Grossi, F; Indini, A; Trevisan, F; et al. (2020-08-29)The COVID-19 pandemic has inevitably caused those involved in cancer care to change clinical practice in order to minimize the risk of infection while maintaining cancer treatment as a priority.
+Zaniboni, A; Ghidini, M; Grossi, F; Indini, A; Trevisan, F; et al. (MDPI, 2020-08-29)The COVID-19 pandemic has inevitably caused those involved in cancer care to change clinical practice in order to minimize the risk of infection while maintaining cancer treatment as a priority.
 General advice during the ... -

 A seven-Gene Signature assay improves prognostic risk stratification of perioperative chemotherapy treated gastroesophageal cancer patients from the MAGIC trial.

-Smyth, EC; Nyamundanda, G; Cunningham, D; Fontana, E; Ragulan, C; et al. (2018-12)Background Following neoadjuvant chemotherapy for operable gastroesophageal cancer, lymph node metastasis is the only validated prognostic variable; however, within lymph node groups there is still heterogeneity with risk ... -
+Smyth, EC; Nyamundanda, G; Cunningham, D; Fontana, E; Ragulan, C; et al. (OXFORD UNIV PRESS, 2018-12-01)BACKGROUND: Following neoadjuvant chemotherapy for operable gastroesophageal cancer, lymph node metastasis is the only validated prognostic variable; however, within lymph node groups there is still heterogeneity with risk ... -

 Assessment of intratumor immune-microenvironment in colorectal cancers with extranodal extension of nodal metastases.